 *Birth Choice Centers do not perform, or refer for abortions.

 Before taking the Morning-After Pill, you should understand what it is, what it could mean to your health and how it works.
-Call for an appointment and one of our staff will be happy to discuss it with you, confirm if you’re pregnant and advise you on your options.

 The “morning after pill” is a large dose of oral contraceptive.
-Plan B One Step is taken as a single-dose tablet, while a two dose generic form is taken with 72 within hours of intercourse and the second dose 12 hours later.
+Plan B One Step is taken as a single-dose tablet, while a two dose generic form is taken within 72 hours of intercourse and the second dose 12 hours later.
 The “morning-after pill” is NOT the same as RU-486.
 Plan B is believed to act as an emergency contraceptive principally by preventing ovulation or fertilization.
 In addition, it may inhibit implantation.
 It is not effective once the process of implantation has begun.

 - Emergency contraception is not effective if a woman is already pregnant.

 - Plan B does not protect against HIV infection (AIDS) and other sexually transmitted diseases.